qgis/QGIS-Enhancement-Proposals/QEP-3-QGIS_Long_Term_Releases.rst

 Documentation
 -------------

-This QEP serves as the documentation for the LRT procedure, and will be migrated to the project governance documentation.
+This QEP serves as the documentation for the LTR procedure, and will be migrated to the project governance documentation.

 Issue Tracking ID(s)